gilbertgit95/laboratory/README.md

 # laboratory
-A random testing repository and notes.
+A random notebook and testing repository.